Want Your Toddlers to Eat Green Vegetables?

 Here are Simple Tips by Nutritionist Avni Kaul

 As parents, we face the challenge of getting toddlers to eat green vegetables.
 Toddlers are notoriously picky eaters, and food neophobia is a natural phase of their development, peaking around age 2.
 They may be hesitant to try new foods, particularly green veggies, due to evolving taste preferences and cautious tendencies.
 Patience and gentle exposure are essential to help them overcome this phase and embrace healthier eating habits.
-In this article, India’s eminent dietician for children, Avni Kaul, has shared her expert tips to help parents encourage their toddlers to love and embrace green vegetables.
+In this article, India’s eminent Dietitian for children, Avni Kaul, has shared her expert tips to help parents encourage their toddlers to love and embrace green vegetables.

-top dietician in Delhi for children
+top Dietitian in Delhi for children

 1. Be the Role Model